ikramnaser/Data-Science/README.md

 # 🔬 Applied Machine Learning and Data Science Projects

 ---
-a showcase of my journey in Machine Learning and Data Science, one experiment at a time.
+a showcase of my journey in Machine Learning and Data Science.

 ### 🚀 Deploy ML Models on Google Cloud Platform